django-cms/docs/docs/how_to/18-extending_page_contents.rst

 The toolbar item
 ----------------

-In this example, we need to loop over the titles for the page, and populate the menu with those.
+In this example, we need to loop over the page contents for the page, and populate the menu with those.

 ::